joemoose/psiops/docs/playing.md

 ### Track Impending Threats

-The GM uses a mission clock to track an impending threat to your unit, such as a guard’s alertness level or the time remaining until a high-value individual is eliminated.
-The clock is visible to all, and tension builds as it counts down.
+The GM uses a *threat clock* to track impending threats, such as a guard’s alertness level or the time remaining until a high-value individual is eliminated.
+The threat clock is visible to all, and tension builds as it counts down.

 You will certainly attempt actions to slow or eliminate the threat.
 However, if you *fail* an action check while the threat is still imminent, the GM marks off a segment on the threat clock.
 Once all segments are marked off, the threat occurs, and the guard sounds an alarm, or the individual is eliminated.

-## Advancement and Improving Abilities
+## Character Advancement and Improving Abilities

 Your character improves their abilities by staying true to their *core drive* during the mission.
 For example, a *True Believer* improves by acting ethically to further their mission.